 CBD oil is a controlled substance under the Australian Office of Drug Control.
 It can be accessed for medical purpose via the same pathways as other medical cannabis products, the Authorised Prescriber pathways and Special Access Scheme.

-Countries around the world have various restrictions on CBD products, it is vital to understand the laws specific to your location.
+Countries around the world have various restrictions on CBD products, it is vital to understand the laws specific to your patient’s location.

 CBD oil in Australia is purchased via pharmacies following the prescription of a medical cannabis or CBD formulation by a medical professional.
 To legally buy CBD oil in Australia, purchase must be coordinated with the prescribing doctor and dispensing pharmacy.

 CBD oil not prescribed by a medical professional at this time remains illegal.
 Buying CBD oil from online sources cannot be guaranteed to have accurate dose, safety or therapeutic benefits that are found with medical CBD oil.
 Additionally, these products may not comply with Therapeutic Goods Administration (TGA) standards.

 How to use CBD oil?

-CBD oil in Australia is used for a range of different conditions and it is the condition or symptom being addressed that determines how CBD oil is used or prescribed.
+CBD oil in Australia can be used for a range of different conditions and it is the condition or symptom being addressed that determines how CBD oil is used or prescribed.
 With all cannabis medicines, it is always best to start low and go slow.
 Begin using CBD oil at a low dose and slowly increase until the desired therapeutic effect and symptom relief is achieved.
-This is always best done under the supervision of your prescribing doctor.
+This is always best done under the supervision of a trained prescribing doctor.

 What does CBD oil feel like?

 Depending on the dose and the condition, CBD oil can feel different for individuals.
-In circumstances where CBD oil is treating anxiety, it can initiate a feeling of relaxation, calm and enhance mood.
+In circumstances where CBD oil is treating anxiety, it has the potential to initiate a feeling of relaxation, calm and enhance mood.

-In terms of pain, CBD oil can act as a pain reliever eliciting much the same feeling as ibuprofen.
+In terms of pain, for some people, CBD oil can act as a pain reliever eliciting much the same feeling as ibuprofen.
 Others describe CBD oil as offering a soothing feeling of relief from pain and tension, both physically and mentally, akin to having a warm bath.